ZenWave360/ZenWave360.github.io/home-codex.md

 Current relevant files:
 - src/pages/index.astro
 - src/components/ArchitectureLifecycleBand.astro
+- public/images/platform/screenshots
+- public/images/platform/icons

 Bands that are conceptually OK but need visual/copy polishing:
 - Hero
-- Humans Explore, Tools Connect, AI Understands
-- Discover -> Shape -> Generate -> Navigate
+- Humans Explore, Tools Connect, AI Understands + Discover -> Shape -> Generate -> Navigate
-- Arcadia
-- ZenWave SDK
+- Reference Architectures

-Bands that should be refactored:
-- Remove or replace the old "Platform in construction" proof strip.
-- Refactor "A shared map of the system" into "What ZenWave Platform Is".
+- What ZenWave Platform Is
-- Refactor "Available today" into "Available Capabilities And Maturity".

 Do not overcommit the homepage to a claim that every platform capability is at the same maturity level.